 This week we read two articles, each focusing in their own way on rare forms of speciation, Kautt et al. (KE) on sympatric speciation and Lamichhaney et al. (LE) on homoploid hybrid speciation.
 The theoretical basis for both forms of speciation seems to be well understood, but each set of authors make the point that their topic of focus has little by way of empirical evidence and real world examples.

 First, KE set out to confidently classify the speciation that took place in Nicaraguan crater lake cichlids thousands of years ago as a sympatric speciation event.
 Previous work by the group had determined that this speciation was sympatric, but critical responses, appealing to Coyne and Orr's criteria for this mode of evolution, made the case that KE had not ruled out the possibility that allopatry via a particular form of secondary contact took place.
-KE took a second pass and conducted some quite thorough phylogenetic and demographic modeling on RAD-seq data to settle the question, concluding that indeed, two separate sympatric speciation events happened in this region, each resulting from a single colonization event, followed by another wave of colonization from the source population, then finally by sympatric speciation.
+KE took a second pass and conducted a thorough phylogenetic and demographic modeling on RAD-seq data to settle the question, concluding that indeed, two separate sympatric speciation events happened in this region, each resulting from a single colonization event, followed by another wave of colonization from the source population, then finally by sympatric speciation.
 They note that their findings still do not pass Coyne and Orr's last criterion (“no historic phase of geographic isolation”), but that this is more a semantics argument than it is substantial.
 While it is true that some genetic variation developed between the first and second waves of cichlid immigrants, speciation took place after both waves of immigrants were genetically completely homogenized within each crater lake.
 This pre-speciation isolation between immigrant populations may have provided the raw materials for sympatric speciation to proceed, but the species diverged from one undifferentiated population in one specific place, which most would agree constitutes sympatric speciation.

 There were several instances of analytical redundancy implemented in this study.
 Where this occurred it usually was when tools that were able to detect different levels of complexity (e.g. phylogenetic trees provide topological relationships and even migration events, but don't allow you to estimate changes in population size and demographic models).
 Elsewhere, it seems they wanted to cover their bases, even if the second method came up short (e.g. f3 statistics vs treemix).
 This type of double checking seem particularly important in the context of these authors replying to previous critiques of their work.